-Due to the large numbers of applications received there can be some delay in response; we ask that applicants be patient.
-When an application is complete, it is evaluated by faculty who render a decision.
-Candidates are notified by email of admissions decisions by the Associate Dean for Academics of the School of Engineering and Applied Science.
+Candidates are notified by email of admissions decisions by the Associate Dean for Graduate Education of the School of Engineering and Applied Science.
 Financial awards to Ph.D. students are announced by the ESE Admissions Chair.
 Please note that decisions cannot be revealed by telephone.

 TOEFL/IELTS: International students and permanent residents whose native language is not English must submit proof of English proficiency.
 This may be done in one of the following ways:

-- Submission of an official score report for the International English Language Testing System (IELTS) with a score of at least 7.5.
+- Submission of an official score report for the International English Language Testing System (IELTS).
 Information about the IELTS can be found at www.ielts.org/default.aspx